“Ice Castles is an awe-inspiring, must-see winter phenomenon that brings fairy tales to life”.

 Cold or no cold we had an amazing time at Wisconsin Ice Castle in Lake Geneva.
 We learned the hard way the importance of layers and boots.
 Although we thought we were prepared, remember you are walking around on ice and snow the entire time.
 Foot warmers in your boots is a great idea.

-LED lights are frozen inside the ice, the ice light up and twinkle to music adding a magical ambiance to the breathtaking interactive sculptures.
-A wishing-well with a frozen top and a bubbling water fountain underneath the ice was really beautiful and creative.
+LED lights are frozen inside the ice, and the ice light up and twinkles to music, adding a magical ambiance to the breathtaking interactive sculptures.
+A wishing well with a frozen top and a bubbling water fountain underneath the ice was really beautiful and creative.

 Fire and Ice?
-In most things fire and ice doesn’t mix.
+In most things, fire and ice don’t mix.
 That is unless you happen to be in the ice castle.
-By all means enjoy the ice to the fullest and if needed warm up by the fire.
+By all means, enjoy the ice to the fullest and, if needed, warm up by the fire.